skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

   - It is good to have it since it essentially proves your qualification and accredited compatibility of it.
 - Expired/previous passport

+### Attending the visa appointment

+- You'll be instructed to leave your belongings at the security, you'll be given a number/ticket to get them back
+- You'll be prompted to fill KVKK forms
+- Documents needs to be ordered per guideline, order them properly
+- Consulate will ask for the purpose of your application, maybe some basic details about you as well
+- You might be prompted to have your photo taken, as well as fingerprint